franklin113/Find_Media_Cues/README.md

 IMPORTANT - I haven't accounted for the user entering Watchout's own keywords..
 If you put something like "Struct" or "float" you will get incorrect data, but no errors.

+You will also get incorrect data if the keyword you are searching for is in a control cue or string command.